My kind of Doughnuts

 Pour in 80 ml of sunflower oil and mix to create a smooth, glossy batter.
 Your ingredients should now have the consistency of a Yorkshire pudding mix.
 Then spoon the batter into the buttered doughnut tray.
 I find it easiest to use a soup ladle which avoids spillages and ensures each doughnut ring can be filled to the brim.

-Pop the tray into the preheated oven and cook for 20 - 25 minutes, but keep an eye on the doughnuts in the last few minutes to make sure they don't catch.
-Once cooked, leave to cool in the tray for about 5 minutes.
+Pop the tray into the preheated oven and cook for 20 to 25 minutes, but keep an eye on the doughnuts in the last few minutes to make sure they don't catch.
+Once cooked, leave to cool in the tray for about 5 mins

 Whilst the doughnuts are cooling down, I suggest making the lemony syrup.
 Simply squeeze the juice of 1 lemon into a saucepan over a low heat.
 Pour in 1 - 2 tbsp of runny honey and stir until you have a consistency similar to golden syrup.